 If you have taken an MOT before, you know that it’s a tough nut to crack.
 It’s a thorough test that checks multiple aspects of your car.
 If there’s a fault in any one of them, passing the test becomes very difficult.
 However, with a little care and caution, there’s no reason for you to worry.
 Here are a few tips that you may follow to make sure that you don’t fail your test:

-Around eight to ten per cent of all vehicles that take a MOT test in Maidstone, or in anywhere in the UK, does not pass the tyre check.
-The condition of tyres is pivotal to the roadworthiness of your vehicle.
+Around eight to ten per cent of all vehicles that take a MOT Repair in Maidstone, or in anywhere in the UK, does not pass the tyre check.
+The condition of tyres is pivotal to the road-worthiness of your vehicle.
 If there’s any bulge, leaks or damage to the sidewalls, your car will not pass the test.

 Since May 2018, tyre pressure has also been included in the MOT.